-And when you come to know the solution, puzzle your friends as well as seniors with this age-old classic river crossing puzzle.
+And when you come to know the solution, puzzle your friends as well as seniors with this age-old classic river crossing riddle.
 It'll be fun.

-This is perhaps the oldest puzzle of this category of river crossing puzzle.
+This is perhaps the oldest riddle in this category of river crossing riddles.
 Many variations circulate all over the world keeping the main facts unchanged,

 - One person with three items has to cross a river in a small boat,

 - He can make as many boat trips as needed, there is no limit to number of boat trips, but,

 - He can take at most one of the three items in the boat along with him, and, the most interesting part,

 - He cannot leave alone, say, first with the second item or second with the third item.

 In our riddle, the farmer cannot leave alone the fox with the goose, or the goose with the bag of corn.

 It is common sense, isn't it?
 In the first case, the fox will eat up the goose and in the second case, the goose will finish the corn.

 Okay, now it is time to explain the solution to you.